Intercoin/AutonomousTokenContract/README.md

 - [optionally] if need to activate Transfer Rules regulation:
 -- to deploy TransferRules contract (or get exist address) -- to call method <a href="#updaterestrictionsandrules">_updateRestrictionsAndRules</a> to link our token with Transfer Rules contract.
-- to send to contract some coins(eth or bnb) and call method <a href="#setinitialprice">setInitialPrice</a> to add to liquidity pool all contract's coins and calculated tokens amount via transferred price as param
+- to send to contract some coins(eth or bnb) and get tokens by presale price and then call method <a href="#startpool">startPool</a> to add to liquidity pool all contract's coins and calculated tokens amount via transferred price as param
 - at last owner should call `renounceOwnership` to show that contract does not own him now any person can use pancakeSwap to exchange his coins to our tokens and vice versa
 - [periodically] need to call <a href="#sell">sell</a> or <a href="#buy">buy</a> to smooth out prices.
 Logic described at <a href="https://github.com/Intercoin/TradedTokenContract/issues/6">issues-6</a>